Finance and Investments

 IRS Determination Letter

 The Investment Committee of the Board of Directors has oversight responsibility for Investments.
 Members are professionals in the field who bring current expertise to the work.
-The Investment Committee engages an independent consultant who advises on policy, setting strategy, and implementation of the strategy.
+The Investment Committee conducts a thorough process to select and engage an independent consultant.
+This consultant advises on policy, setting strategy, and implementation of the strategy.
 The Investment Committee has adopted a diversified approach to investing that balances the goals of maximizing return while preserving purchasing power.
 By diversifying among asset classes and rebalancing toward target allocations, the Investment Committee expects to enhance the investments’ real market value and provide a significant funding source to help meet the Foundation and University’s funding needs.

 Assets - As of June 30, 2018, the NIU Foundation’s total assets were $138 million, $79.2 million of which were endowment.